xxl4/me/source/resume/index.md

 - **Description**: YinpingCang Technology Co. is a technology company.
 We have a team of about 100 developers and designers.
 All developers are work for our online shoppping platform and offline stores.
 We have a team of about 3 project managers and 5 product managers.
 I was responsible for managing the development team, coordinating project timelines, and ensuring the successful delivery of software products.
 I also worked closely with clients to gather requirements, provide updates, and address feedback.
 We are using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML, CSS, Git, Docker, Kubernetes, Aliyun , Linux, Windows, DevOps, CI/CD, Security, Networking for our projects.
 We have self-developed ERP, CRM, and POS systems for our business.
 We are using Vue for front-end development and PHP for back-end development.

+-- **Key Achievements**:
+    - Managed a team of 100 developers and designers to deliver high-quality software products.
+    - Coordinated project timelines and resources to meet client requirements.
+    - Conducted code reviews, mentored junior developers, and implemented best practices for software development.
+    - Collaborated with cross-functional teams to deliver high-quality software products.
+    - Implemented monitoring and alerting systems to detect and respond to issues proactively.

 ### Developer Manager At Shanghai ZhiYan

 - **Location**: Shanghai, China